xd009642/tarpaulin/README.md

     -b, --branch                 Branch coverage: NOT IMPLEMENTED
-        --count                  Counts the number of hits during coverage --debug                  Show debug output - this is used for diagnosing issues with tarpaulin --force-clean            Adds a clean stage to work around cargo bugs that may affect coverage results -f, --forward                Forwards unexpected signals to test.
+        --count                  Counts the number of hits during coverage --debug                  Show debug output - this is used for diagnosing issues with tarpaulin --features               Features to be included in the target project --force-clean            Adds a clean stage to work around cargo bugs that may affect coverage results -f, --forward                Forwards unexpected signals to test.
 Tarpaulin will still take signals it is expecting.
         --frozen                 Do not update Cargo.lock or any caches